top of page

 Day 5 - September 12th - This morning our guide will pick us up to discover the historical side of Arles.
 He will evoke various periods of the history of Arles, from the Roman time till the Renaissance, through Catholicism with St. Trophime Cathedral and talk about Vincent Van Gogh's impact.
 We will then sail up the Rhone River and take the little Rhone River through the lock of Saint Gilles and navigate the world-famous Canal de Provence.
 We will stop for the night at the port of Gallician, a little village located at the heart of the Camargue region.
 For those stopping over at the village, you can enjoy an exceptional location on the Canal du Rhône à Sète , in the heart of the Petite Camargue and the Grand Site de France de la Camargue gardoise , at the foot of the Costières and their vineyards.
 After dinner you may want to go for a bike ride or walk along the former canal towing paths.
 Dinner onboard.
 (B,L,D)

 Day 6 - September 13th - This morning we will be immersed into the heart of the bull breeders local traditions.
 We will visit one of the most beautiful and titled "Manade" (ranch) of Camargue; Les Marquises, a property of the Laurent family since the late 1940s.
 They will help us discover and understand the breeding of bulls for Camargue bull races, Camargue horses and all the know-how that exist around this traditional sport.
 It will be a true immersion in the authenticity of this region of France which is also a protected natural park.
 It is in the midst of bulls and guardians that you will be explained the breeding of bulls and the rules of the races.
 After a local appetizer, we will return on board for lunch while cruising to the town of Aigues-Mortes, a medieval fortified city of the 14th century emerging from the sands.
 The city is touristy during peak season, but stunningly beautiful!
 As it is almost entirely pedestrian, the best thing to do is to wander around.
-It will also be time for our weekend gala dinner.
+It will also be time for our Weekend Gala Dinner onboard.
 (B,L,D)

-Day 8 - September 15th - This morning after breakfast, it will be time to say goodbye as our driver will meet us in Nimes to take us on the rest of our adventure.
-On our way to Toulouse we will stop at the Historic Fortified City of Carcassonne.
+Day 7 - September 14th - This morning after breakfast, it will be time to say goodbye as our driver will meet us in Nimes to take us on the rest of our adventure.
+It will be a very long day on our way to Albi, so we will break it up with a stop at the Historic Fortified City of Carcassonne.
 Since the pre-Roman period, a fortified settlement has existed on the hill where Carcassonne now stands.
 In its present form it is an outstanding example of a medieval fortified town, with its massive defences encircling the castle and the surrounding buildings, its streets and its fine Gothic cathedral.
 Carcassonne is also of exceptional importance because of the lengthy restoration campaign undertaken by Viollet-le-Duc, one of the founders of the modern science of conservation.
 We will have a tour where we enter through the main entrance, known as Porte Narbonnaise, to the medieval city and learn about the fortifications built by the Romans.
 We will visit the museum inside the castle to learn about the Trencavel family that defended the Cathars during the Albigensian Crusade.
 We will walk along the top of the wall, crossing both medieval and Roman towers as we head towards the Gothic church and see the beautiful stained glass windows, built between the 13th and 16th centuries.
-Then we walk through the streets of the ancient religious quarter and learn about the inquisition in Carcassonne and Toulouse.
-You can find some lunch here before we continue on to our accommodation.
-Dinner and Overnight Toulouse.
-(B,L,D)
+Then we walk through the streets of the ancient religious quarter and learn about the inquisition in Carcassonne.
+You can find some lunch here before we continue on to our accommodation at Albi.
+Dinner and Overnight Albi.
+(B,D)

 Day 11 - September 18th - This morning we visit Chateau de Beynac, sitting high above the Dordogne river, in the village of Beynac.
 One of the most impressive castles in the Dordogne region, a simple glance at the clifftop position is sufficient to understand the naturally defensive position occupied by the castle.
 Although the position was occupied even earlier, the castle we see today dates from the 12th century and is a very good example of medieval military architecture.
 Naturally defended by the cliffs to the south, the other sides of the castle are defended by double ramparts and a deep moat.
 In the 12th century, ownership of the castle passed briefly to Richard the Lionheart when the owner died without a natural heir, but the transition was shortlived since Richard the Lionheart also died soon after, as did Mercadier, his companion who was entrusted with the castle and the castle returned to the Beynacs.
-After a tour of the castle we visit the very attractive village Of Beynac which is spread along the northern bank of the river, and then continues up the hill to the chateau perched above.
-Beynac is listed as one of the 'most beautiful villages in France'.
-We next stop for lunch before another castle visit, Chateau de Castelnaud, a splendid castle at the confluence of the Dordogne river and the Céou river, between Domme and Beynac.The castle has magnificent views across the surrounding countryside, and to Castle Beynac standing across the Dordogne River.
-Castelnaud castle was built in the 12th century, and has the high drama history that you would expect.
-It's original owner supported the cathars and got chased away by the Albigensian crusade of Simon de Montfort.
-Later taking the side of the English during the Hundred Years War, the chateau was a useful base for harassing the neighbourhood and generally making life miserable in the region.
-At the end of the Hundred Years War the Caumont family repaired and added to the castle, adding large new living quarters but always keeping its defences a key priority.
-The Caumonts became Protestants and protected the castle during the wars of Religion in the 16th century.
-Captain Geoffroy, who was born at the castle, fought so ferociously that no one dared to attack Castelnaud.
-The owners though, ended up moving to the much more comfortable Chateau des Milandes just along the valley.Dinner and Overnight Monpazier.
-(B,L,D)
+After a tour of the castle we visit the very attractive village of Beynac which is spread along the northern bank of the river, and then continues up the hill to the chateau perched above.
+Beynac is listed as one of the 'Most Beautiful Villages in France'.
+While we are here you can find some lunch before visiting Domme, another of the 'Most Beautiful Villages of France' and our favourite place in the Dordogne.
+The village is on the Dordogne River and listed as one of several 'most beautiful villages of France' in the Dordogne department.
+It is a very attractive bastide town, founded in 1283 and situated in an exceptional hilltop location.
+The town is entered by a large fortified gate at the bottom of the main street: it is unusual for a bastide town to retain its fortifications as Domme has done.
+The huge towers either side of the entrance called La Porte des Tours once served as prisons and you can still see the religious symbols scratched like graffiti on the walls by the Templar prisoners during the 14th century.
+The position of Domme at the top of a fairly steep hill is a large part of why the village is so special.
+There are 180 degree views across the Dordogne river and surrounding countryside from the terraced belvedere area at the top of the village, from where you can also see other picturesque villages including Beynac and La Roque Gageac.
+Dinner and Overnight near Domme in the Dordogne.
+(B,D)

 Day 14 - September 21st - On our way toward Bordeaux this morning we stop in Eymet, founded 1270 by Alphonse of Poitiers, like many of the French Bastide towns, as part of a defensive strategy against the English.
 Eymet is a very attractive and unspoiled town with a thriving central square, and a pretty location on the banks of the Dropt River.
 As a transport link along the Dropt this enabled Eymet to flourish.
 We next make our way to Château Feely near Saussignac, a village located in the east side of Bordeaux.
 Our experience includes a one-hour guided tour of the vineyard to understand in detail the organic and biodynamic viticulture and the local terroir.
 Afterwards, we will be introduced to 4 of their wines with food and wine pairings around a plate of organic and local cheeses, accompanied by a selection of organic and local breads, seasonal fruits and vegetables and organic chocolate, all in the form of a picnic.
 Our next stop is Saint Emilion, known all around the world for its splendid wine but it is also one of the most beautiful villages around Bordeaux.
 Important historical monuments can be found in abundance in this medieval town, some of which date back as far as the 11th and 12th centuries.
 One of the most famous monuments is the 11th-century Monolithic church, carved from a limestone cliff, it’s the largest underground church in Europe.
 Its picturesque center, densely filled with wine shops and fancy restaurants makes this the perfect stop.
 Farewell Dinner and Overnight Bordeaux.
 (B,L,D)